Fine-grained Image-to-Image Transformation towards Visual Recognition

 \subsubsection{Constrained Nonalignment Connection}

 Fig. \ref{fig:attention} shows the structure of our constrained nonalignment connection.
 Consider an intermediate feature map $X\in \mathbb{R}^{C_X\times H_X \times W_X}$ in the encoder and an intermediate feature map $Y\in \mathbb{R}^{C_Y\times H_Y \times W_Y}$ in the decoder.
 (We ignore the batch size for simplicity.)
-Feature $Y$ may lose fine-grained contextual details which are complementary for identity preservation during layers of mapping in the generator \cite{he2016deep}.
-To address this issue, we selectively link $Y$ and $X$ with a non-local attention map, so that the attended feature $Z$ contains rich contextual details from $X$, while the generator still learns a correct geometric transformation.
+Feature $Y$ may lose fine-grained contextual details that are complementary for identity preservation during layers of mapping in the generator \cite{he2016deep}.
+To address this issue, we selectively link $Y$ and $X$ with a non-local attention map, so that the attended feature $Z$ contains rich contextual details from $X$.
+At the same time, the generator still learns a correct geometric transformation.

 Specifically, we first reshape the feature $X$ to the shape $C_X\times{N_X}$, where $N_X=H_X\times{W_X}$.
 Similarly, we obtain the reshaped feature $Y\in \mathbb{R}^{C_Y\times{N_Y}}$.
-We then use several $1\times1$ convolutions to project $X$ into key $K\in \mathbb{R}^{C_h\times N_X}$, value $V\in \mathbb{R}^{C_h\times N_X}$ and $Y$ into query $Q\in \mathbb{R}^{C_h\times N_Y}$, so that they are in the same feature space.
+We then use several $1\times1$ convolutions to project $X$ into key $K\in \mathbb{R}^{C_h\times C_X}$, value $V\in \mathbb{R}^{C_h\times C_X}$ and $Y$ into query $Q\in \mathbb{R}^{C_h\times C_Y}$, so that they are in the same feature space.